Welcome to St. Patrick!

 In order to ensure that we continue to be able to gather for Mass, we MUST comply with the regulations in place.
 Please click here to read our social distancing guidelines to ensure a safe return for all.
 While we are doing everything we can to ensure your safety, if you are someone who is in a high risk group, you are welcome to join us for vitual Mass during this time.
 We hope to see you soon.

 St. Patrick Catholic Church is committed to faith formation for all children and adults in our Catholic community.
 During these very unusual times, we as a Church have been challenged in so many ways.
 The health and well-being of our Parishioners is at the forefront of our concerns and we are praying for our community daily.

 As we embark on the new school year, the COVID-19 pandemic is causing a shift in our planning and the execution of our Religious Education programs.
-After much prayer, consultation and conversation with all of the concerned parties (parents included), we have made decisions for the upcoming 2020-2021 year regarding all of our Faith Formation/Religious Education programs.
+After much prayer, consultation and conversation with all of the concerned parties, we have made decisions for the upcoming 2020-2021 year regarding all of our Faith Formation/Religious Education programs.

-The format for our 2020-2021 traditional religious education program will be an at home structure this year to ensure the safety of both our religious education students and the students at St. Patrick Catholic School.
+The format for our 2020-2021 religious education programs will be an at home structure for most children this year to ensure the safety of both our religious education students and the students at St. Patrick Catholic School.
 Please click here for details.

 Contact our principal, Jeremy Clark for further information at [email protected] or 248-698-3240.

 Don't forget, your FORMED account is FREE!
 Click HERE to register!